-The average age for children to get their first phone in the UK is 10.
-This is likely due to the number of changes in their level of responsibility during the transition to secondary school – may have to take the bus by themselves or travel further to go to school.
+The average age for children to get their first phone in the UK is 10 years old.
+This is likely due to the number of changes in their level of responsibility during the transition to secondary school.
+Many have to take the bus by themselves or travel further to go to school.

 A phone is a useful device for keeping in touch with your child and is a great tool to keep them safe and more recently assist with online learning.

 This has become even more apparent in the current situation where children are being home schooled and having to attend Zoom lessons via a computer or smart device.

 When buying a device for your child there are thousands of options available depending on what you would like them to be using a smart phone for.
 And, of course, they are going to want the latest and most expensive device, regardless of if you are going to look after it or not.